nataliemeow/jsiabn/README.md

 # jsiabn
+> JavaScript is a bad name.
-JavaScript is a bad name — JS implementation of https://github.com/a8hnaia/piagn
+This is a JavaScript implementation of https://github.com/a8hnaia/piagn.

+Hey, I'm still working on this.